mikeycao/state-level-indicators-for-panel-analysis/README.md

 All panel datasets are **balanced** and arranged in the **wide format** for understanding the dimensionality of the data, unless otherwise noted.[^2]

 [^1]: For example, endogeneity can occur between incarceration rates and popular dependent variables, like household wealth or mortality, when a confounder such as educational attainment is omitted from estimates.
-[^2]: A few select panel datasets are arranged in the long format, in anticipation of ad hoc data processing/manipulation users may perform
+[^2]: A few select panel datasets are arranged in the long format, in anticipation of ad hoc data processing/manipulation users may perform.

 ## Repository Structure